TheMaverickProgrammer/OpenNetBattleWebDataAPI/README.md

 You may also want to lock out your ports and API access completely except for white-listed IP addresses.

 Run express with HTTPS by [following this guide](https://timonweb.com/posts/running-expressjs-server-over-https/)

+#### Using SSH
+set `server.ssh` to `true` to use tunneling.
+You must provide your server username and password or the tunnel will fail.
+It assumes your server has ssh configured to listen on port `22`.
+When using tunneling, it will connect to your database locally (on the remote server) and use the configured `database.port` to connect to the mongo db at that port as well.

 # 2. Client